Providing your SaaS product customers with self-service support means that you’re enabling them to complete tasks and troubleshoot by themselves.

 They identified the keywords that users were typing into the search bar.
 For example, users were searching for how to add new accounts.
 Previously, no article being clearly displayed that matched the search query, and leading to a new support ticket every time.
 Updating the existing KB article by tagging it with the right keywords drastically reduced the number of tickets.

 It’s not just about getting fewer support tickets, although this is a part of it.
 It’s about empowering customers to get stuff done by themselves.
 As a bonus, this will reduce your support wait times without the need to hire more agents.

 A knowledge base is an important way to provide your customers with the self-service they’re seeking.

 It depends whether the query is complex or simple.
 Use your knowledge base to deal with the most common, run-of-the-mill queries in a timely manner that anticipates your customer’s next move.

 Efficiently escalate complex queries to your friendly support agents and resolve them for uncommonly satisfied customers.

 Customers will be happy as long as they feel valued and that you’ve put effort into making their experience a good one.
-This message may or may not be conveyed by your knowledge base.
-Use copy and design choices to show customers they are valued.
+This message may or may not conveyed by your knowledge base.
+Use copy and design choices to show customers they are highly valued.